 - Look through the projects in the organization to find what interests you

-- List down multiple projects across organizations that fit this criteria
+- List down multiple projects across organizations that fit these criteria

 How do I Select a Project?

-You would have now narrowed down to a couple of projects under the same or different organizations.
+You would have narrowed it down to a few projects under the same or different organizations.
 How do you go from here?
 How do you know which project to submit a proposal to?

 The key here is homework.
 You need to learn more about the projects.

 Here’s what I suggest doing:

 - Start by using the project and see how it works (Is it cool?)

 - Review the project’s documentation and contributing guidelines (Are there well-documented processes?)

 - Join the project’s community channel (Slack, Discord, mailing lists) (Are they active and welcoming?)